MaiHenry/Web-development-and-Api-Design/README.md

 ## Reflection

 Throughout the development of this application, I have deepened my understanding of web development practices, especially in the context of SPA and API design.
-The challenges I faced, particularly in ensuring real-time communication and secure authentication, have strengthened my skills and proficiency in the technologies used.
+The challenges I faced, particularly in ensuring real-time communication and secure authentication, have strengthened my skills in the technologies used.

 ## Additional Notes